jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 This is probably worth tracking down, but in general in cocoa you should not count on ever receiving dealloc messages.
 Any object in the entire system can extend the lifetime of one of your objects, so it's fragile.
 Dealloc should only be used to deallocate memory, release referenced objects, and do other non-deal-breaking cleanup.

 *I don't think that's right.
 With the way Unix manages memory, any memory in use by your application will be wiped after the application quits.
 This means that your objects don't need to be explicitly deallocated, because any objects they release will also be deallocated.
 In this way, you can't really leak memory outside of your application (which is good, because if you ran it some huge amount of times with a 1KB leak each time, however unlikely this is, you could actually start tying up the system).
-If you really wanted to do anything besides release other objects before quitting, you should look at     General/NSApplicationWillTerminateNotification. --General/JediKnil*
+If you really wanted to do anything besides release other objects before quitting, you should look at     NSApplicationWillTerminateNotification. --JediKnil*

 Yes Knil, the memory is not permanently gone.
 It's still called a memory leak.
-This is why I was unconcerned about this particular leak - if it's from General/MainMenu.nib it's probably not something leaks more and more memory over the lifetime of the application.
+This is why I was unconcerned about this particular leak - if it's from MainMenu.nib it's probably not something leaks more and more memory over the lifetime of the application.
 You will not receive a dealloc message when the system cleans up your leaked memory.

 ----